Mighty Magnesium: Are You Getting Enough?

 Calms the Mind

-Magnesium supports healthy functioning of nerves and gamma-aminobutyric acid (GABA) receptors, which help calm the mind and reduces tension.5,7
+Magnesium supports healthy functioning of nerves and gamma-aminobutyric acid (GABA) receptors, which help calm the mind and reduce tension.5,7

 Promotes Cognitive Health